JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 }
 ```

 First step: I want to model the domain expected errors using a `sealed` class.
 After all, you need to **seal a hierarchy of errors supported in your domain** so the rest of your app can react gracefully to anything happening on external sources.
-Any exceptions being thrown by any external `DataSource` need to be mapped to any of the domain ones.
+Any exceptions being thrown by any external `DataSource` need to be mapped to one of the domain ones.

-Lets code now a network `DataSource` implementation to fetch a bunch of super heroes:
+Lets code now a network `DataSource` implementation to fetch a bunch of super heroes using the mentioned pattern:

 ```kotlin
 /* data source impl */